-CIS connect the steering wheel to the steering mechanism, to control steering by transferring the driver's input torque from the steering wheel.
+CIS connect the steering wheel to the steering mechanism, to control lateral motion by transferring the driver's input torque from the steering wheel.
 Our advanced steering columns provide convenience features and help protect the driver in the event of a crash.
 Convenience features include manual and power adjustability, theft deterrence, sensors, actuators and ergonomically designed controls.
 Advanced energy absorption systems help improve vehicle safety ratings and include our active systems that automatically compensate for the position of the driver to deliver optimum protection.
 We design these products for small cars, SUVs and trucks.
-OEM customers that use our steering columns include: GM in various full-size trucks and large vans; Chevrolet Impala and the Camaro; Cadillac ATS; and Ford in the F-150 pickup truck.
+OEM customers that use our CIS include: GM in various full-size trucks, SUVs and cars including Cadillac ATS and the Chevrolet Camaro; Ford in the F-150 pickup truck; Toyota in various trucks and SUVs such as the Tundra and Seguoia; and FCA in the Ram 1500 pickup truck.